 This technique has been used successfully by TNC in the United States and around the world for more than 15 years.

 Shellfish reefs are the most endangered marine habitat on the planet with an estimated 85 percent global loss.
 In Hong Kong, overharvesting and coastal development have destroyed much of the city’s shellfish reefs, degrading local marine environments and jeopardizing livelihoods.
 With the support of our partners, TNC has established two pilot reefs to monitor their impact on biodiversity, establish a baseline of local oyster habitats and biodiversity and study the feasibility for new growth to bring back Hong Kong’s shellfish reefs at scale.

 Recycling oyster shells into thriving reefs will only succeed with community partners.
 Currently, TNC is supported by donors JP Morgan, Marine Ecology & Fisheries Enhancement Funds and SUEZ.

-Participating restaurants are city'super, East Hotel Hong Kong, Cordis, Hong Kong, the Oyster Station, The Peninsula Hong Kong, the Royal Hong Kong Yacht Club, Sheraton Hong Kong Hotel & Tower, Swire Hotels, The Upper House, The Peninsula Hong Kong, and The Verandah at The Repulse Bay.
+Participating restaurants are city'super, Cordis, Hong Kong, East Hotel Hong Kong, Mandarin Oriental, Hong Kong, Oyster Station - Tsuen Wan, Oyster Station - Tsim Sha Tsui, Royal Hong Kong Yacht Club, Royal Park Hotel, Sheraton Hong Kong Hotel & Tower, Swire Hotels, The Upper House, The Peninsula Hong Kong, and The Verandah at The Repulse Bay.

 TNC also appreciates the support from oyster farming communities, Ha Pak Nai communities, Hong Kong Design Institute and Food For Good.

 If you’d like to help Save Our Shells and repurpose these shells to reduce waste and bring benefits to our local marine environment and communities, contact us at email@example.com.